 By collaborating we increase our reach, impact and knowledge base.
-We can build stronger campaigns, share resources and target international bodies, such as the World Health Organization.
+We can build stronger campaigns, share resources and engage international bodies, such as the World Health Organization.

 A dedicated space for ME organisations

 We create a dedicated space for organisational leaders to share the knowledge, experience and challenges they face in their countries.
 We acknowledge that the approach to ME treatment and research varies widely across the world.
 For this reason, our World ME Alliance prioritises space for uplifting organisations with local expertise.

 Advocacy on an international stage